boxinghub/BoxingHub/README.md

 - rules.html: the Rules page talks about the basic rules of professional boxing, such as weight class, size of gloves, rounds, and titles.
 - techniques.html: the Techniques page talks about the fundamental techniques of boxing.

-##### 4. File "app.py": the flask configuration file.
+##### 4. File "manage.py": the Django configuration file.
 It connects to the database boxinghub.db, auto-reloads the content of the page if anything changes, provides a different route for users to browse, and updates the database according to the interaction between users and the web app.

 ##### 5. File "boxinghub.db: an SQLite3 database that records every "likes" and "loves" given by users.